 More than half of the enterprises locate their disaster/backup systems in the same physical location as their primary system.

 Sure, that will help protect them in the event of a hardware failure, but not against natural disasters like flooding, fires or storm-related outages.

 Ironically, the cloud is the safest place to be in a storm.
 Moving IT and communications into a geo-redundant cloud provides a safe haven against natural disasters.
 An Internet connection is all your employees need to access their unified communications (UC) – phone, email, IM, videoconferencing, collaborative apps – from home, even if your office is literally underwater.

-Moving functions to the cloud is typically seen as a cost-oriented move to reduce capex and minimize opex, but it's increasingly being used for its built-in disaster recovery features as well – without the expense of a premise-based UC solution.
+Moving functions to the cloud are typically seen as a cost-oriented move to reduce capex and minimize opex, but it’s increasingly being used for its built-in disaster recovery features as well – without the expense of a premise-based UC solution.
 With a cloud-based service, there is no disruption to business continuity – everything works just the same in the office, at home or on the road because it is the same.

 True, we never see disasters coming, but we can plan ahead.
-That's why cloud-based communications are a smart way to make your critical business communications disaster-proof.
+That’s why cloud-based communications are a smart way to make your critical business communications disaster-proof.
 It offers increased efficiency and peace of mind that goes hand in hand with optimal uptime.
-After all, nobody wants to be left out in the storm – especially when there's a safe cloud cover near by.
+After all, nobody wants to be left out in the storm – especially when there’s a safe cloud cover nearby.